Need some stylish storage and a nice cushioned seat? Check out how to build your own DIY upholstered storage bench in this post!

 Step 2: Assemble Upholstered Bench Storage Box

-With all the pieces cut down, I begin assembling using pocket holes and screws.
-I drilled ¾” pocket holes into the ends of the front and back box panels and along the bottom edge of all four box pieces using my Kreg K5 pocket hole jig.
+With all the pieces cut down, I began assembling using pocket holes and screws.
+I drilled ¾” pocket holes into the ends of the front and back box panels and along the bottom edge of all four box pieces.

 Now, because I’m covering this bench with fabric, I attached this with 1 1/4″ pocket hole screws so that the pocket holes were on the outside of the box.

 If you wanted to paint or stain this instead of upholster, I’d recommend facing these pocket holes toward the inside of the box leaving the outside smooth for finish.
-(And I’d also recommend edge banding the exposed plywood edges, too!)
+(And I’d also recommend edge banding the exposed plywood edges, too!
+Check out how to apply edge banding here!)

 When assembling, make sure to keep the pocket holes that go along the bottom edge facing the bottom.
 I accidentally installed one of the sides upside down and had to take it apart and redo it haha.